nahuakang/nahua.dev/content/posts/my-programming-story.md

 By lunch break, I sneaked out of the classroom and went home.
 I felt awfully stupid among some of the best students in my city.
 I swore to never touch programming again because it painfully reminded me of that awkward, humiliating morning and my fragile ego could not allow the acknowledgement that I was not as smart as I thought.

 ## How I Started Learning Python
-Fast forward to a decade later in 2016, I had completed a BA in history from Texas A&M and was pursuing studies in a prestigious business school in St. Gallen, Switzerland.
+Fast forward to a decade later in 2016, I had completed a BA in history from Texas A&M with _magna cum laude_ and _Phi Beta Kappa_ under my belt.
+Having no idea what to do with my life, I went on to pursue bachelor's studies in a prestigious business school in St. Gallen, Switzerland.

 While my classmates were scoring interviews with the likes of UBS, Goldman Sachs, and McKinsey, I could not get a business internship either in Switzerland or Germany.
-In fact, from the numerous applications I sent out, I got only one interview and they took the other candidate.
+In fact, from the numerous applications I sent out, I got only one interview and the company took the other candidate.

 Nowhere.
 Stuck.
 Having been a star at Texas A&M, I felt like a complete loser in Switzerland.
 It was the most trying two years of my life to date.

 Out of sheer luck, I got in touch with a Frankfurt-based value investor, an alumnus who was kind enough to offer me some time to _chat_.
 We had a pleasant conversation over coffee in St. Gallen's Altstadt, during which, however, he quickly determined that I lacked all the necessary financial and accounting knowledge to work as an intern for his fund.

-Sensing his acute judgement, I asked out of desperation: "_What kind of skills should I learn that would be valuable to your fund?_"
+Sensing his acute yet accurate judgement, I asked out of desperation: "_What kind of skills should I learn that would be valuable to your fund?_"

 He replied: "_You could consider learning_ **Python** _and_ **programming** _for machine learning.
 Technology is coming into value investing as well now._"

+I felt a knot in my stomach tying up instantly.
 Words could not describe my frustration and disappointment as I walked home.
-I called my girlfriend at the time with tears in my eyes, whining to her that the one thing in the world I did not want to do is learning how to program, yet this investor literally just told me I should learn Python for programming.
+I called my girlfriend at the time with tears in my eyes, whining to her that the last thing in the world I would want to do is learning how to program again and this investor literally just told me I should learn Python for programming.
 Beaten and defeated, I went to bed early that day but could not fall asleep.

 {{< figure src="/img/my_programming_story/roggwiller.jpg" caption="In Cafe Roggwiller, I sat with a kind investor in the middle lounge in the back of this photo when he told me to learn programming.
 I remember vividly how fear arose in me as I heard his advice." position="center" style="width: 80vw; margin: 0 auto;" >}}

 The next morning, still with cloud in my mind, I bit my teeth and searched for online courses that would teach me Python.

 That was the true story to how I started programming.

 ## A Brief Tour into Deep Learning
 Python turned out to be easy and fun to learn and helped me get out of my fear for programming.
 After learning Python with [Learn Python the Hard Way](https://learnpythonthehardway.org/python3/) and Coursera's [Python for Everybody](https://www.coursera.org/specializations/python), I switched my operating system from Windows to [Ubuntu](https://ubuntu.com/), a popular distro of Linux.
 For a student who felt stuck in his career development, programming was liberating.
 So I learned more and more, such as how to dual boot Ubuntu and Windows, how to use the terminal and commandline, and how to write a small script to [scrap search results from YouTube and download YouTube videos](https://github.com/nahuakang/python-mini-projects/blob/master/youtube-downloader.py).